-If you involve professional assistance sooner rather than later, you can actually reap some benefits from such a strategy.
-One, the load of caregiving will be lighter from the very beginning.
-Two, if you get help, consider professional in-home care services from the onset, your parents will get used to the help and they will have more time to truly get to know them as people – which means they are more likely to treat them like the extension of the family and will, therefore,be less difficult.
+If you involve professional assistance, such as in-home care services, sooner rather than later you can actually reap some benefits from such a strategy.
+One, the load of caregiving will be lighter from the very beginning, which will make your life a lot easier.
+Two, if you get help and consider professional in-home care services from the onset, your parents will get used to the help and they will have more time to truly get to know them as people – which means they are more likely to treat them like the extension of the family and will, therefore,be less difficult.
 Furthermore, an elder care attorney can provide you with proper guidance for such matters, both financially and when it comes to laws and directives.

 Don’t be a dictator

 When your parents become too weak or feeble-minded to take care of themselves, you have to watch not to fall into traps that can destroy your relationship.
 One of these traps is that many children become dictators of their parents.
 This is not only about letting your parents provide input – as you engage into the whole spectrum of arrangements that will decide their quality of life, you will get advice from a variety of sources.

 Cousins, siblings, lawyers, medical professionals and others, they will all give you their own two cents about what you can do next.
 If they are experienced professionals in their field, you should consider their opinions.
 Remember, you don’t know everything.
 You are not the ruler of your parents, you are their advisor and partner.